SteveDoyle2/pyNastran/docs_sphinx/manual/op2_doc.rst

 ------------------------------------------
 This example will demonstate:

- - print the fiber distance and the max principal stress for a static case for a vectorized OP2
+ - print the fiber distance and the max principal stress for a static case for an OP2

 our model